bbauska/W3Cx-5of5/README.md

 break after we executed the block of instructions that is related to all these five cases.

-So doing this, we will print &quot;Week Day&hellip;&quot; only if the day has a value of 0, 1, 2, 3 or 4, and we will print &quot;Week end!&quot; if it has a value of 5 or 6.
+Doing this, we will print &quot;Week Day&hellip;&quot; only if the day has a value of 0, 1, 2, 3 or 4, and we will print &quot;Week end!&quot; if it has a value of 5 or 6.